 What is GERD?

 You have probably heard of acid reflux, or gastroesophageal reflux (GER), which is the backward flow of stomach acid into the esophagus.
 What you may not have heard, however, is that severe acid reflux can lead to gastroesophageal reflux disease, or GERD.
 GERD is a common disease that affects about 20% of the population, and the most common symptom is frequent heartburn.
 Foods known to trigger heartburn delay the digestive process, letting food sit in the stomach longer.
-They also cause the esophageal sphincter to relax, which is what allows stomach acid to back up (reflux) into the esophagus.
+They also cause the esophageal sphincter to relax, which allows stomach acid back up (reflux) into the esophagus.

 Can meal replacements cause heartburn?

 Some protein supplements cause heartburn, and if your meal replacement gives you acid reflux, you have come to the right place.
 The rest of this article is dedicated to helping you better understand what is in your meal replacement, and how it affects digestion.
 First of all, there are two types of meal replacement shakes, ready-to-drink (store-bought) shakes, and shakes made with meal replacement powder.
 In order to make a shake with meal replacement powder, you have to mix the powder with milk or water.
 This requires a blender or a shaker bottle, and a little extra time and effort.
 Some people prefer ready-to-drink shakes because they are more convenient, but if they knew what they were drinking, they would probably vomit.